rafaelmsales27/slime-jump/README.md

 - ⏫ **Jump Mechanic:** Use the spacebar or tap to jump.
 - 🌎 **Responsive Design:** Optimized for desktop and mobile devices.
 - 📊 **Score Tracking:** Keep track of your high score.
 - 🔄 **Restart Feature:** Restart the game instantly after a game-over.
-- 🎵 **Optional Sound Effects:** Enhance gameplay with jump and collision sounds.

 ## 🛠️ Technologies Used